This no-bake chocolate biscuit cake is one of the easiest cakes to make, doesn’t require an oven but still is so delicious.

-Some smaller pieces that will absorb a lot of the butter and chocolate mixture and some larger pieces which are going to provide really great texture to the cake.
+Some smaller pieces will absorb a lot of the butter and chocolate mixture and some larger pieces are going to provide really great texture to the cake.

 Make sure you’re using a large enough bowl as we’ll need to mix the butter and chocolate mixture in at the end.

-This is a pretty simple cake with not too many ingredients meaning its incredibly easy make.
+This is a pretty simple cake with not too many ingredients meaning it’s incredibly easy to make.